secretstartups/handbook/content/handbook/marketing/developer-relations/developer-evangelism/social-media.md

 #### Release Evangelism MVP

 The monthly release post awards the [MVP](/handbook/marketing/blog/release-posts/#mvp) to a community contributor.
-A personal shoutout from a Developer Evangelist helps with community engagement, and helps increasing visibility so that everyone wants to contribute.
+A personal shoutout from a Developer Advocate helps with community engagement, and helps increasing visibility so that everyone wants to contribute.

 Workflow: